-Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of rich ones, study shows
+Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of those in rich areas, study shows

 Berry believes a fundamental flaw in the assessment process is the prime driver of property tax regressivity: When estimating home values, assessors don’t have access to the same information buyers and sellers do.

 “Generally speaking, assessors are not allowed to enter homes to do inspections, nor do many have the labor power to do so,” Berry said via email.
-As a result, they’re unable to account for variables like custom or upgraded fixtures or the condition of a home.
+As a result, they’re unable to account for variables such as custom or upgraded fixtures or the condition of a home.

 “Consider two neighboring homes that were identical at the time of construction (same square footage, number of bedrooms, etc.),” he said.
 “But over the years, one owner has not maintained the property and now has peeling paint and a leaky roof.
 The other owner has kept the property in pristine condition and even added a chef’s kitchen and spa bathroom.”